 An explanation of the purpose of the LLCA is given below with a link to download the draft document

-If you missed the open meeting held on 23rd November 2018 at St Pirans Hall but would like to comment on the document please send an email to the special e-mail address here that has been established for communication about the progress on the Neighbourhood Plan firstname.lastname@example.org
+If you have any comments or questions please send an email to the special e-mail address here that has been established for communication about the progress on the Neighbourhood Plan firstname.lastname@example.org

-Perranuthnoe Parish Council realise the importance of retaining and enhancing landscape character to protect the local distinctiveness of the area.
+Perranuthnoe Parish Council realises the importance of retaining and enhancing landscape character to protect the local distinctiveness of the area.

 The LLCA divides the Parish into 4 Landscape Types as shown in the overview map below (a larger version can be found in Appendix 1).
 In Section 3 the detail of the elements and features which come together to make up the distinctive character of each landscape type are recorded, with supporting mapping included in Appendix, and photographs in Appendix 2